 Once you’ve finished setting up your workflow, you can set automatic assignments for the budget.
 Options are:

 - Default Budget.
-You can use this budget whenever a user manually starts a PO.
+Make this budget when a user manually starts a PO.
 Only one Budget can be the default budget.

 - Default Budget for Purchase Requests.
-You can use this budget whenever a Purchase Request is started.
-Purchase Requests are normally started by technicians from within a Task.
+Make this budget the default budget when a Purchase Request is submitted.
 Only one Budget can be the default budget for Purchase Requests.

 - Default Budget for Min Part Qty POs.
-You can use this budget whenever a PO is started inside of a Minimum Part Quantity Task.
+Make this budget the default when a PO is started inside of a Minimum Part Quantity Task.
 Minimum Part Quantity Tasks are started when a spare parts inventory goes below its minimum part quantity threshold.
 Only one Budget can be the default for Minimum Part Quantity Tasks.

 We recommend learning more about Limble’s Purchasing system in sequential order.